2shortplanks/aws-lambda-quick/README.md

     By setting stage\_name to another value you can change this.

+- extra\_layers

+    An arrayref of extra layers (in addition to the standard prebuilt public Lambda layer for Perl) that will be used by this Lambda function.

+    Currently AWS Lamda supports up to four extra layers (five in total including the prebuilt public layer for Perl.)
+All layers, when decompressed, must be less that 250MB in size.

+    You may either identify a layer by its ARN, or by using a identifying name that is known to this module.
+At this time the only known identifying name is `paws` which indicates that the Lambda function should use the prebuilt Paws layer in the same region as the Lambda function.

+        use AWS::Lambda::Quick (
+            name => 'email sender',
+            extra_layers => [ 'paws' ],
+        );

 ## Installing the CLI tools

 This module requires you to have the version 1 AWS CLI tools installed